 The JS sums up the assessment results and creates a project summary sheet that forms the basis for the decision-making process in the Monitoring Committee.

 Contracting

-After the MC approval and meeting all programme conditions the Managing Authority issues the ERDF contract.
+After the project has been approved by the MC and has met all programme conditions, the Managing Authority issues the ERDF contract.
 A template of the contract is available on the programme website.

 ERDF payments